youcrypted/chess-characters-pwd/README.md

 ## The library

 The library "chess-characters-pwd", is the result of an extension of the chessboardjs (http://chessboardjs.com/) library.
-Suppose to be to the interface for requesting the user's passwords in the future encrypted social network: youcrypted.com
+Suppose to be the interface for requesting the user's passwords in the future encrypted social network: youcrypted.com